JordLee/JPoptimization_github/README.md

-# JPoptimization_github
+# Chemical Mechanisms Optimizer
-Chemical MechanismsOptimizer5/08/2017 Jordan Lee (unghee@umich.edu)1
+5/08/2017 Jordan Lee (unghee@umich.edu)1
 #About Mechanisms Optimizer
 The  optimizer  optimizes  reaction  rate  parameters(pre-exponential  and  activation energyterms)  in  the  selected  reactions  in  the chemicalmechanism in Chemkin  format.
 The optimizerruns  in  MATLAB  framework.
 Chemkin  homogeneous  reactor  simulationsare  usedto calculate 0-D ignition delay time.